Since 1 July 2009, statutory agreements can be made under the Fair Work Act 2009 (Cth) (‘FW Act’). These are known as enterprise agreements.

 - the employees have had access to the written agreement;

-- the employees are advised of how, when and where the vote A document that sets out what a person wants to happen to their money and other property after they die. take place; and
+- the employees are advised of how, when and where the vote will take place; and

 - the terms and effect of the agreement have been explained to the employees (s 180 FW Act).